 Sleep masks (masks that cover only the eyes) and earplugs help many people sleep soundly in noisy/disturbing environments by blocking ambient light and sound.
 They also reduce the impact of sudden bright lights and loud sounds, which could zap the brain into wakefulness.
 Sleep masks and earplugs are likely to improve the quality and quantity of deep sleep by shielding the body from ambient light/sound, which may force the brain to transition into a shallow sleep with the readiness to wake up.
 This is how morning light helps the body end its sleep cycle.
 Deep sleep, also called slow-wave sleep, is when the body is most rested.
 An additional benefit of using sleep masks is that the improved deep sleep helps the brain encode episodic memories better (conversion of short-term memories to long-term memory for facts and events) and improves alertness the next day.

 Healthy sleeping tip: Control your environment and posture, let the temperature be lower than your body temperature, wear breathable clothes, and use sleep masks, weighted blankets, and earplugs when necessary.

 7. Exercise to improve the quality of sleep

 Researchers have shown that aerobic exercise aids sleep and can even help insomniacs sleep better.
 The general consensus is that exercise helps in managing physical & mental health.
-The research shows that exercise alleviates depressive symptoms and the quality of sleep improves if a person exercises a few times a week.
-While this seems very intuitive and obvious, the picture is not very clear.
+Exercising a few times a week alleviates depressive symptoms and improves quality of sleep.
+While this seems obvious, the picture is not very clear.

 Preparing yourself to sleep well